-Heron is an artist, songwriter & producer from the UK and is currently based in Goa, India.
+Heron is an artist, songwriter, producer & mix engineer from the UK and is currently based in Goa, India.
 Journalists have compared his solo recordings to a diverse range of artists including Beck, Prince, The Beatles, Burt Bacharach, Harry Nilsson, Brian Wilson and many others.

 Starting out in 2001, writing and producing from his home studio in Liverpool, Heron released two limited edition vinyl 7 inch singles on his own Cracked Analogue label, and was quickly signed to Hut Recordings (Virgin).
 On signing, he immediately released his self-produced debut album ‘The Brown Room’ to critical acclaim, including 'Record Of The Week' in The Sunday Times: Culture Magazine.

-His second album ‘Heron Vs Heron’ was again self-produced but also included co-production on 5 tracks with Grammy Award winning producer Jim Abbiss (Adele, Arctic Monkeys, DJ Shadow).
+His second album ‘Heron Vs Heron’ was again self-produced but also included co-production on 5 tracks with Grammy Award winning producer Jim Abbiss (DJ Shadow, Adele, Arctic Monkeys).
 Unfortunately, only months before its release date, Hut Recordings folded and the release was postponed until many years later.

 “Most gloriously, The Brown Room catches an artist as yet unaffected and overawed by big-budget commercial imperatives.
 The mistakes are left in, and only increase the sense of a musician with a lot to say, and in a hurry to say it: What a way to begin.”